Cat5TV/pinecraft/README.md

 MINECRAFT 1.17
 ==============

 Currently, Pinecraft Installer always installs the latest version of Minecraft available for each server type.
 As each server type begins supporting 1.17, that will be the version Pinecraft Installer will install.
-As of June 10, 2021, Vanilla, Fabric Spigot and Paper are running 1.17.
+As of June 21, 2021, Vanilla, Fabric Spigot and Paper are running 1.17.
 Forge is still 1.16.5, though once they support 1.17 you can run Pinecraft Installer again to upgrade.

+**Note:** If you run Pinecraft Installer and are only getting 1.16.5, make sure you are using the recommended distro.
+See the Base OS section below.

 In a future update, Pinecraft Installer will allow you to select which version of Minecraft Server to install (E.G., 1.16.5 or 1.17).
 For now, though, it will always be the latest available version.